 Through supervised teaching (the Preservice Practicum), which takes place in the spring semester of the second year, the students will acquire the ability to plan curriculum, deliver effective instruction, manage classroom climate, promote equity, and meet professional responsibilities.

-Students will demonstrate advanced language skills and cultural knowledge on one written and one oral M.A. exam at the end of the second year and one licensure exam for educators for the Commonwealth of Massachusetts (the MTEL).
+They will demonstrate advanced language skills and cultural knowledge on one written and one oral M.A. exam at the end of the second year and one licensure exam for educators for the Commonwealth of Massachusetts (the MTEL).

 Students can choose to study the first year in Tübingen, Germany, or they can spend both years on the Tufts Medford Campus.